godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 As mentioned before, making games in Godot feels like being in a kitchen, so let's open the refrigerator and add some fresh nodes to the project.
-We'll begin with a "Hello World!" message that we'll put on the screen.
+We'll begin with a "Hello World" message that we'll put on the screen.

 To do this, press the "New Node" button (which looks like a plus symbol):